pandastream/panda_client_.NET/README.md

 Credits
 ------
 This library has been written by Mark Bonano (Applications Architect, Chazmar Solutions LLC).
 Thanks to him for the great work.
-If some functionalities are missing, please fork the project!!
+If some functioality are missing, please fork the project!!